lopegonian/Summer-Project/README.md

 # Summer-Project
-A project website for anime
+A project website for anime.